Make sure your commercial roof is ready for Santa with these tips…

 - If your building is large, we recommend leaving treats for Santa and his reindeer in a well-lit location.
 Even the slightest reduction in time spent on each roof keeps Santa jolly.

 - Keep in mind that Santa starts in Australia, so he may be cramping up by the time he gets to Minnesota.
-Bananas and Gatorade are the best treats to leave out in our part of the world.
+Potassium-rich bananas and Gatorade are the best treats to leave out in our part of the world.

 And after Christmas is over . . .